 It is intentional that Docyt is not available on devices with poor or non-existent fingerprint based sign-in.
 Fingerprint based sign-in not only fastens the process, but also secures your pin from prying eyes.
 We have additional security features coming in soon that utilize fingerprint authentication.

-Your account and personal data is locked to your primary phone, and any other authenticated phones you add.
+Your account and data is locked to your primary phone, and any other authenticated phones you add.
 The data on the cloud can only be decrypted by your device.
-Combined with your PIN, authenticated device, and fingerprint based encryption keys, it is next to impossible to steal your personal data.
+Combined with your PIN, authenticated device, and fingerprint based encryption keys, it is next to impossible to steal your data.

 Whenever available, we use the highest protocols and frameworks for cloud services authentication.
-These standards offer higher levels of protection, when your personal data is being transferred from one cloud service to another.
+These standards offer higher levels of protection, when your data is being transferred from one cloud service to another.
 We actively check for updates to these protocols.

 Docyt performs comprehensive tests spanning many aspects of how different systems interact.
 These tests are the gold standard of online information exchange security.
 These same rigorous standards are used by PayPal, Visa and online banking services.